tjfulle/matmodlab/source/solmeth.rst

-*matmodlab* exercises a material model directly by "driving" it through user specified paths. *matmodlab* computes an increment in deformation for a given step and requires that the material model update the stress in the material to the end of that step, given the current state and an increment in deformation.
+*matmodlab* exercises a material model directly by "driving" it through user specified paths. *matmodlab* computes an increment in deformation for a given step and requires that the material model update the stress in the material to the end of that step.
 Because of the similarity of the material model interface in *matmodlab* with many commercial finite element codes, transitioning material models developed and tested in *matmodlab* to full finite element codes should be an easy process.

 This guide has several purposes: